 - We bought a used Fisher-Price ride-on police jeep at a local garage sale and then spent the next month giving driving lessons.
 Now we have two NASCAR drivers on our hands and a lot of dead grass in the yard.

-- We took a vacation with the family and gave both boys a memory book to draw and write in about their experiences away from home.
+- We took a vacation with the family and gave both boys a memory book to draw and write in about their experiences away from home, this vacation was one of the best thanks to the help we got from outer banks rentals.
 Now that they are finished they’re priceless.

 - We joined a summer reading program at our local library, and read over 25 books, some more than others.
 We learned a lot about outer space, dinosaurs, the weather, and Aesop’s Fables to name a few.